-849.13 Straightening Work Plan (QCP # 6) Use field data from the damage inspection to develop a written straightening work plan and have the Superintendent sign and date the straightening work plan.
+849.13 Straightening Work Plan (QCP # 6) Use field data from the damage inspection to have an Ohio Registered Engineer prepare, sign, seal and date a written straightening work plan.
 Submit the work plan prior to performing the work.

 The written straightening work plan shall include the following details.